 Texas Commission on Environmental Quality (TCEQ): TCEQ has staff available to respond to any air, water, or waste related issues, including drinking water and wastewater issues and/or emergency response activities.
-As of May 15, TCEQ is tracking six drinking water systems that are on a Boil Water Notice (BWN) affecting 5,723 residents.
+Staff are also available to provide technical assistance and guidance on debris management.
+As of May 17, TCEQ is tracking 17 drinking water systems that are on a Boil Water Notice (BWN) affecting 5,723 residents.